-For example you can search only for .com domains (site:.com) containing specified keyword in URL (inurl) and title (intitle).
+For example, you can search only for .com domains (site:.com) containing the specified keyword in URL (inurl) and title (intitle).
 Now the URL list will be shorter, but it will contain only related keywords matching our needs.

 For your product or service outreach, you can harvest a lot of interesting blogs hosted on free blog network sites like WordPress.com, Blogspot.com or your language-related sites.
 Links from these pages will have different IP addresses, so they can be really valuable for your rankings.

 By using simple footprints like:

 - “guest blogger” or “guest post” (to search only for links where somebody posted a guest post already – you can also use the allinurl search operator because a lot of blogs have a “guest posts” category which can be found in its URL structure)

 Later, combine it with your target keywords and get ready to mail and post fresh guest posts to share your knowledge and services with others!

 Now, when your keyword research is done and you have harvested your very first links list, you can start by checking some basic information about the links.
 Aside from ScrapeBox, you will also need MozAPI.

 Start with trimming to domain

 In general, our outreach is supposed to help us build relationships and find customers.
 This means that you shouldn’t be only looking at a specific article, but rather the whole domain in general.
 To do that, select the “Trim to root” option from the Manage Lists box: